princomp/princomp.github.io/source/exercises/collections/2darrays.md

 #.
 Write a program that display the average of each row of a 2-dimensional jagged array of `int` `jArray`.

 #.
-Write a program that display the sum of the values on the diagonal of a 2-dimensional rectangular array of `int` `matrix`.
+Write a program that display the sum of the values on the diagonal of a 2-dimensional rectangular array of `int` `jArray`.